Learn-Together-Pro/ComputerScience/dbms/concepts.md

 An attribute or a set of attributes used to uniquely identify rows in a table.

+## Determinant

+An attribute or a set of attributes on which some other attribute or set of attributes is fully functionally dependent.
+Essentially, if you have a functional dependency A → B, A is the determinant, because the value of A determines the value of B.

+Not all determinants are keys, and a determinant does not have to be unique or mandatory.

 ## Key Kinds

 > **Primary Key** ~ **Entity Identifier**